What is Crouzon Syndrome?

 Crouzon Syndrome is a condition resulting from premature fusion of the sutures of the skull and deformity of the skull.
 Characteristics include:

-- Signs of the discoloration begin between the ages of 2 and 4.
+• Signs of this begin between the ages of 2-4.

-- AN generally does not advance after the age of 12.
+• AN generally does not advance after the age of 12.
+So, the texture and color stay the same from then on.

 Why did this happen?